How To Backup Your WordPress Database

 Once again, we don’t recommend that you only backup your database.
 A full site backup is always the way to go.
 Now, let’s talk about why you’d want to backup your database (and files) in the first place:

-2. Reversing a Wrong: Maybe you’ve realised that the new site design is bringing in less conversions than the previous one.
+- Reversing a wrong: Maybe you’ve realised that the new site design is bringing in less conversions than the previous one.
 Maybe, you’ve accidentally deleted a whole page.
 Whatever your wrong, a backup restore can make it right.

 Whatever your reason for a backup, we recommend using BlogVault.
 You can automate, schedule and have real time backups for your site so you always have the newest version to restore.
 The restore process only requires a few clicks.
 With BlogVault, backing up a site has never been easier, safer and more assured.

-2. Failed backups: Something as simple as losing connectivity to your server can cause a partial or failed backup.
+- Failed backups: Something as simple as losing connectivity to your server can cause a partial or failed backup.
 This is especially probable when you’re using a manual backup method for your database.
 The worst part?
 You may never know it was a failed backup unless you test the restore.
 To do so, restore your backup on a staging site.
-Here’s an article talking about how to do so.

 While there are so many reasons to backup a database, it is essential to take a full backup of your full site.
 The best way to go about doing so it to take a backup with BlogVault.
 With BlogVault, backups are automatic, can have a custom schedule and taken in real time.
 In other words, with BlogVault, you never have to worry about backups again.